 MOVEMENT: ART FOR SOCIAL CHANGE

-MOVEMENT: ART FOR SOCIAL CHANGE is global initiative by Pitroda Art that celebrates artists as champions of change; fearless in provocation; and vital to social movements.
+A global initiative by Pitroda Art that celebrates artists as champions of change; fearless in provocation; and vital to social movements.
 Artists have this special ability to inspire us to think, see and act - ultimately to move us.
 Movement is a series of curated art collections, selected through global open calls for artists, that each explore a pressing social issue.

 Our inaugural Collection is dedicated to the theme of Racial Justice.
 We are compiling an unprecedented collection of artworks that take a critical look at racial issues - a retrospective and reflective look at the inequality that exists around us.